thewtex/thesis/introduction/background_and_significance.rst

-The feasibility of *in vivo* application examined on 12 patients undergoing angioplasty and it was found that strain in calified material (0.20% +/- 0.07) wis smaller than non-calcified tissue (0.51% +/- 0.20) [DeKorte2002]_.
+The feasibility of *in vivo* application examined on 12 patients undergoing angioplasty and it was found that strain in calified material (0.20% +/- 0.07) was smaller than non-calcified tissue (0.51% +/- 0.20) [DeKorte2002]_.
 During that study, it was revealed that catheter movement due to cardiac motion and blood flow impede strain estimation, so strain estimation was gated to points in late diastole.
 Catheter movement with blood flow can make it difficult to determine the orientation of the transducer and to differentiate between catheter and artery movement, although movement compensation schemes have been described [DeKorte1999,Shi2005b]_.
-In the technique described by Shapo et al., motion is constrained with the angioplasty ballow, but strains are also measured relative to an artery, geometric center that is calculated from segmentation of the lumen [Shapo1996]_.
-Schaar et al. described the effectiveness of what they termed palpography, an elastogram that only investigates the first 450 μm at the lumen boundary since this is where rupture may occurs [Schaar2006]_.
+In the technique described by Shapo et al., motion is constrained with the angioplasty ballon, but strains are also measured relative to an artery's geometric center that is calculated from segmentation of the lumen [Shapo1996]_.
+Schaar et al. described the effectiveness of what they termed palpography, an elastogram that only investigates the first 450 μm at the lumen boundary since this is where rupture may occur [Schaar2006]_.
 Comparison of mean strain values and histology revealed higher strain colocalized with fatty areas and areas with increased concentration of macrophages [DeKorte2000]_.
 In a study of 54 cross sections validated by history,